 •7-8 am: Clinical case conference

 How is the research training supported?

-With the guidance and help of the fellowship research committee, first year fellows will identify a research mentor and a main research project by the middle of their first year.
-During the second half of the first year of fellowship, fellows will be given one half day per week of protected research time during endoscopy rotations.
+With the guidance and help of the APD for research and the fellowship research committee, first-year fellows will identify a research mentor and a main research project by the middle of their first year.
+One rotation block will be dedicated to research in the first year.
 In June, the first-year fellows will present their research proposals and receive feedback from the division.
-Second year fellows have three months of research to work on their projects.
-Third year fellows have one month of research to finalize their projects and hopefully submit as a manuscript.
-Additional research time can also be allocated to fellows with interest in research track academic careers.
+Second-year fellows have three rotation blocks of research to work on their projects.
+Third-year fellows have one block of research to finalize their projects and hopefully submit as a manuscript.
+Additional research time can also be allocated to fellows with an interest in research-track academic careers.